jupyter-server/enterprise_gateway/etc/docker/enterprise-gateway-demo/README.md

 Prior to using either mode, we recommend you create a local docker network.
 This better isolates the container(s) and avoids port collisions that might come into play if you're using [elyra/nb2kg](https://hub.docker.com/r/elyra/nb2kg/) on the same host.
 Here's a simple way to create a docker network...

-`docker create network create -d bridge jeg`
+`docker network create -d bridge jeg`

 Once created, you just add `--net jeg` to the enterprise gateway run commands.
 Using `--net jeg` when creating instances of [elyra/nb2kg](https://hub.docker.com/r/elyra/nb2kg/) are not necessary.